0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 ## 3. Create a Schema

 Before issuing the actual Claim, it is necessary to define an Schema, that is, the structure of a particular claim that defines the usage and the vocabulary of its Attributes.
 In order to create a Schema, it is necessary to have an Issuer setup.
 An issuer can create as many Schemas he/she wants!

+Let's consider the example of a company that wants to issue Claims to its employees attesting the starting data and their monthly salary.
+In this case, the company will create a schema defined `EmployeeData` with two attributes:
+- `EmployedSince` that accepts a `date` format
+- `MonthlySalary` that accepts a `number` format

 - Ideally this action should be performed only as many times as many claim schemas you want to provide to your users